 How to change a Mitsubishi clock spring.

 - Start the car.
-Turn the steering wheel so that the front wheels are pointing forward, and the steering wheel is in the center.
+Turn the steering wheel so the front wheels are pointing forward and the steering wheel is in the center.

 - Open the hood and disconnect the battery negative terminal.

 - Wait for fifteen minutes before working on the airbag system.

 - Release the airbag by pressing the springs on each side of the steering wheel.
 You will see two holes on each side of the steering wheel (back of the steering wheel) and a hole at the bottom.
 On some models, you will have two Torx 25 bolts that need to be removed.
 Note that the bolts need to point towards the airbag.
 Do not confuse them with the screws pointing towards you, as these are for the steering wheel buttons.

 - Unplug the wires from the airbag.
 To remove the cables, you will need to pry off the plastic in the center of the connector, as shown in the video.
 Once the plastic is pried off, you can pull out the connector.

 - Carefully remove the airbag from the steering wheel.
 Keep your body as far as possible from the airbag for safety reasons.